wshi9124/zealthy-take-home/README.md

 <img width="500" alt="Screenshot 2024-12-10 at 1 10 07 PM" src="https://github.com/user-attachments/assets/39ed5833-9683-4a72-8f5b-e06507c271e6">

+When all parts of the form is filled out it will show this:

 <img width="500" alt="Screenshot 2024-12-10 at 1 13 50 PM" src="https://github.com/user-attachments/assets/0f0cf976-787a-4ab9-b13b-888196c3f597">